|

 the GUI to work seamlessly, even if querying a large number of COM interfaces on

-a particular Shell item to gather the needed information about it may take a
+a particular Shell item to gather the needed information, may take a

 considerable time.